nafizjiwa/REDUX-Toolkit/README.md

                                               //Used to generate the AT and AC
             initialState: someValue,         //reducers initialize state value
             reducers: {                      //an object of key: value pairs
-              //case reducers for the slices 2 parameters: state, action
+                //The slice's case reducers have 2 parameters: state, action
-              //actionType: Methods with directions how to change this actions state
+                //actionType: A Methods with directions how to change this actions state
                 method1: (state, action) => {
                     return ;
                 },